innovate-invent/innovate-invent.github.io/_posts/2021-04-23-vue3-template.md

 ---
-title: "Vue2 Typescript Jetbrains Template"
+title: "Vue3 Typescript Jetbrains Template"
-excerpt: "A handy file template for Vue single file components"
+excerpt: "A handy file template for Vue3 single file components"
 tags: vue typescript single file component class vue-property-decorator decorator template webstorm jetbrains
 ---

+This is an update of [my original post](/vue-template/) but for Vue 3.
+The only real change is the Component decorator has been changed out for Options.
+See the [Vue 3 support](https://github.com/kaorun343/vue-property-decorator/issues/294) issue for details about the change.

 Over the years I have tried a variety of IDEs and I have found that [Jetbrains](https://www.jetbrains.com/) produces a suite of software that fits my needs beautifully.